 “Then we’ll just take pictures and notes.”
 Jay shook his camera.
 “You can supervise us if you’d like, so we don’t disrespect the honorable Virgil.”

 Jango sighed.
 “Nah, go on in.”
 He walked beside Bob.
 “I’ll take you up on that bagel while we wait.”

 “Me too,” said Dan.
 “This is a little too much for me right now.”
 Ms. Lyn led them away, leaving the door to Jay.

 Jay licked his lips and knocked.
 Hearing no response, he opened the door and froze when he saw Virgil Blue’s silver mask staring back.
 The Virgil, in their hooded navy robes, sat cross-legged on top of a desk.
-Jay sat in their vacant wheelchair; Jay sat there thoughtlessly, weakly transfixed staring at the mask for a while, unable to do anything else.
-He wanted to count his fingers, but found himself petrified.
+The only chair available was their vacant wheelchair; Jay sat there thoughtlessly, weakly transfixed staring at the mask, then realized he should have asked permission.
+He wanted to count his own fingers, but found himself petrified.
 His thoughts wandered the embossed, buggy eyes.
 Seeing them, and being seen by them, was a profound experience.
 It brought Jay right back to a childhood dream—a dream he somehow knew he would see again.

 Jay lacked the strength to take a proper photo.
 Without looking down, he willed himself to put his notepad on his thigh and prepare his pen.
 His wrist locked in writing-position.
 Unable to break eye-contact with the mask, he hoped his blind scribbles were legible later.

 ‘I’ve lucked into an interview with Virgil Blue,’ Jay wrote.
 ‘Their stare transfixes me.
 I sense messages from past millennia hidden behind the mask.
 Even if this teacher of teachers says nothing, I’m honored to share space with them.’